 The Origin of Inheritance Rights

-The legal system that we have in United States is based on the Old English Law.
+The legal system that we have in the United States is based on Old English Law.
 The Old English Law placed many restrictions on inheritance and it is what we have used to evolve to our current day laws.
-Back in the day, inheritance was determined by gender lines and women were not permitted to receive or even own land.
-Many countries still follow a system which dictates who you can transfer property to (mainly men).
+Back in the day, inheritance was determined by gender lines, and women were not permitted to receive or even own land.
+Many countries still follow a system that dictates who you can transfer property to (mainly men).

 Our Modern day system for estate planning has evolved tremendously.
-The system is controlled by the testamentary intent of the person expressed in their will or dictated by State Statue.
-It is a modern day concept that says you can give land to almost whomever you want to.
+The system is controlled by the testamentary intent of the person expressed in their will or dictated by State Statute.
+It is a modern-day concept that says you can give land to almost whomever you want to.
 There are very limited circumstances where intent will not be followed.

 Each state has different laws, but Lulich Attorneys and Consultants in Sebastian Florida can help give you guidance to what the current laws are.
-We have a team of Attorneys that can help give you the proper advise that you need so you can distribute you’re assets the way that you want to.
+We have a team of Attorneys that can help give you the proper advice that you need so you can distribute your assets the way that you want to.